-Not all topics listed in Higher Standard are important for all occupations.
+Not all topics listed as Higher Standard are important for all occupations.
 Typical skill updates for seagoing occupations are listed in Table 6.
 Typical skill updates for shore-based occupations are listed in Table 7.

-Seafarers have for decades contributed with operational maritime experience and knowledge to companies in the maritime sector.
-They are still crucial for realising much of the maritime industry's innovation potential.
+Seafarers have for decades contributed operational maritime experience and knowledge to companies in the maritime sector.
+They are crucial for realising much of the maritime industry's innovation potential.
 The skills and experience from the sea are needed and appreciated in land-based positions.

-Fluent and visual career paths from sea-based positions to land-based positions will also attract talents to enter maritime carers.
+Fluent and visible career paths from sea-based positions to land-based positions will also attract new talent to enter maritime careers.

-Finally, the digital transition opens new possibilities for sharing of work tasks.
-Distributed maritime capabilities where knowledge and competence are increasingly distributed to technology, procedures, and land-based organisations will change work tasks and needed skills of the individual maritime professionals.
+Finally, the digital transition opens new possibilities for sharing work tasks.
+Distributed maritime capabilities where knowledge and competence are increasingly distributed to technology, procedures, and land-based organisations will change the individual maritime professional's work tasks and skills.
 For example, vessel positions, manoeuvres, speed, fuel consumption, cargo condition, and so on can be monitored in control centres.
-Such development will cause a need for up-dated skills on a broader part of the shipping organisations.
+Such developments will create a need for updated skills in a broader part of the shipping organisations.